Outsource your scan project to avoid a DIY disaster

 Similarly, many companies think that managing a large-scale scan project in-house is a cheaper option than outsourcing scanning.
 And on paper, that may seem like the case.
 After all, scanning is a labor-intensive, expensive process.
 Very rarely do we recommend the “just scan everything” approach that companies take, preferring instead an outsourced document management approach.
 While scanning seems like the simplest, most obvious solution, in reality, scanning everything will take more time, more money, and create a less efficient result.
 It sounds counterintuitive, but a document management approach that incorporates scanning strategically is typically a much better solution.

-Below we detail five risks of managing a scan project in-house.
+Below we detail five risks of managing a scan project in-house, or you can watch COO Christopher Jones explain more in this brief video.

 Risk 1: You fail to address the root of the problem